GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit04/unit04-06_satellite_data_R.md

 ## Data preparation 1

-* Create a raster stack of the four bands which have 10 m resolution.
+* Create a raster stack of the four bands with 10 m resolution.
 Which bands are these and what colors do they represent?
 * Print out the names of these bands.
 * Change the names according to the represented color.